bnbsystems/website/content/english/careers/positions/DataEngineer.md

 ---
-title: "DevOps Engineer"
+title: "Data Engineer"
 workplace: Remote
-weight: 110
+weight: 120
 ---

 # Minimum qualifications

 * at least a year of professional experience in building software
-* proven experience as a DevOps on Azure cloud provider (WebApps, Storage accounts, AD B2C, CosmosDB, Container registries)
-* hands-on experience with Docker and terraform
+* experience building data pipelines in Python (experience with PySpark is a plus)
-* ability to solve network and application issues
+* understanding on AWS Cloud fundamentals
-* senior DevOps status (gitlab certifiaction is a plus)
+* git & CI/CD knowledge is a must
+* Experience with common data Python libs (pandas, awswrangler,...)
+* Understands REST APIs from the consumer perspective

 # Responsibilities

-* creating and constant improving of a delivery pipelines for various programming environments
 * sharing knowledge with your colleagues
-* building pipelines in GitHub and GitLab
+* data on-boarding and hence custom integration work
+* working on AWS/Azure infrastructure
+* formation are responsibilities as well as writing unit/data tests
+* monitoring the quality of the overall on-boarding process.

 # About the job